-As You do simple stretches every day, like when you turn your head to check for traffic, or reach to hang the clothes on the line (who does that anymore?
-We might be in better physical shape if we still did hang out the wash!)
-What would these gentle stretching exercises for seniors do to make a tremendous impact on your golf swing?
+You do simple stretches every day, like when you turn your head to check for traffic, or reach to hang the clothes on the line (who does that anymore?)
+We might be in better physical shape if we still did hang out the wash!
+Gentle stretching exercises do to make a tremendous impact on seniors, maybe even on your golf swing!

 It seems we spend too much of our time sitting looking at a screen, whether it be a computer screen, the TV, or our phone.